Twentieth International Workshop on Juris-informatics

 Yoshinobu Kano, Shizuoka University

-Mi-Young Kim, U. of Alberta
+Mi-Young Kim, University of Alberta

 Yuntao Kong, Center for Juris-Informatics